PhilipKarns/CI_CD_Pipeline_Azure/README.md

 Building a Continuous Integration and Continuous Delivery pipeline for a Flask machine learning application in Python

 # Overview
-This project will start with cloning a github repo in Azure Cloud Shell, followed by creating project scaffolding for Continuous Integration which includes a Makefile, requirments.txt, a Python Virtual Environment, a Python script and test file for the script.
+This project will start with cloning a github repo in Azure Cloud Shell, followed by creating project scaffolding for Continuous Integration which includes a Makefile, requirements.txt, a Python Virtual Environment, a Python script and test file for the script.
 Then, it will use GitHub Actions to test our project when change events occur in GitHub.
 GitHub Actions will automatically build our project, performing install, lint and test actions to verify our tests pass, and this step completes the Continuous Integration portion of the project.
 Finaly, this project will be integrated with Azure Pipelines to enable Continuous Delivery to Azure App Service using a Flask Machine Learning API.

 ## Project Plan
-<TODO: Project Plan

 ### Trello Board
 https://trello.com/b/7KN3nSMa/build-devops-process-to-deploy-ml-app